 – Instead of memorizing the answers verbatimly, it’s easier to use and remember key points and phrases.

-– Also, prepare your own questions and be ready to ask the interviewer when you could or given the chance.
+– Also, prepare your own questions and be ready to ask the interviewer when you can or have the chance.

 4. Assess and measure your skills and experience according to the job description.